MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/rotate-azure-active-directory-certificates.md

 ## Service managed certificate rotation

 For service managed certificate rotation, Azure Key Vault automatically rotates the certificate for you.
 By default, the certificate are rotated after the certificate lifetime has been met.
-You can pick configure and choose any percentage for the certificate lifetime period.
 If the certificate has expired, then the automatic rotation fails.

 > [!NOTE]
-> For Linux, the old certificate will not get deleted and the server will need to be manually restarted.
+> For Linux, the old certificate will not be deleted from the app registration used for Azure Active Directory authentication and the SQL server running on the Linux machine will need to be manually restarted.

 ## Next steps